populationgenomics/team-docs/new_repository.md

 ## GitHub Actions

-It is useful to have a [GitHub Actions](https://github.com/features/actions) workflow set for your repository that would do a set of automated tasks, like check the code with linters, run tests, and/or package and ship the code.
+It is useful to have a [GitHub Actions](https://github.com/features/actions) workflow set for your repository that will do a set of automated tasks, like check the code with linters, run tests, and/or package and ship the code.
 To set up a workflow that would check the code with pre-commit on every git push or pull-request event, create a file called `.github/workflows/lint.yaml` with the following: